appsmithorg/appsmith-docs/website/docs/connect-data/reference/authenticated-api.md

 # Authenticated API

 Authenticated APIs require secure access, typically involving some form of authentication.
 Use this datasource to create queries within the same API, sharing common settings such as base URL, authentication, headers, and more, thereby minimizing redundant configurations.
-For single-query setup, consider using a [REST API](/connect-data/reference/rest-api) datasource.
+For a single-query setup, consider using a [REST API](/connect-data/reference/rest-api) datasource.
 This page provides information on how to connect your application to an API that requires authentication.

 ## Connection parameters